theobald-software/helpcenter.theobald-software.github.io/includes/components/odp/prerequisites.md

 	- [1560241 - Release of DataSources for ODP data replication API](https://launchpad.support.sap.com/#/notes/1560241)
 	- [2196500 - ODP Package size cannot be reduced below 50 MB](https://launchpad.support.sap.com/#/notes/2196500/D)
 	- [2191995 - ODQ Package Size cannot be reduced below 50 MByte](https://launchpad.support.sap.com/#/notes/2191995/D)
-- DataSources have to be activated in SAP, see [SAP Documentation: Activating DataSources in the SAP OLTP System](https://help.sap.com/docs/SLH_advanced_compliance_reporting_service/7a60944343e543a1ab99e9b2904dab09/e5d447257a95416190d29638a64a5dfa.html).
+- DataSources have to be activated in SAP, see [SAP Help: Activating DataSources in the SAP OLTP System](https://help.sap.com/docs/SLH_advanced_compliance_reporting_service/7a60944343e543a1ab99e9b2904dab09/e5d447257a95416190d29638a64a5dfa.html).
 - Before creating ODP extractions, test the ODP source in SAP using the ABAP report RODPS_REPL_TEST to rule out and troubleshoot ODP problems in the ODP source.
 For more information, see [SAP Wiki: Replication test with RODPS_REPL_TEST](https://wiki.scn.sap.com/wiki/display/BI/Replication+test+with+RODPS_REPL_TEST).